-Only when over several weeks daily more than a hundred hair fail and light spots (alopecia) on the head, doctors speak of a morbid hair loss.
+Only when after several weeks daily more than a hundred hair fail and light spots (alopecia) on the head, do doctors speak of morbid hair loss.
 Pregnancy-related hair loss usually spreads over the entire head.

 However, it becomes visible above all at the temples and mid-peaks.
 This hair loss after pregnancy is harmless and usually stops by itself as soon as the hormones settle again.

 Feel fit and healthy, do not worry if you lose a few more hairs than usual.
 In case of excessive hair loss, however, you should talk to your gynecologist.
 In particular, coupled with fatigue and pale skin could possibly be an iron deficiency.

 Your doctor can use a blood count to determine a possible deficit and prescribe you a nutrient preparation.
 A thyroid disorder is also conceivable.
 If in doubt, a referral to a dermatologist may be necessary to rule out infection or skin disease.

 What to do about hair loss after pregnancy?

 Unfortunately, you can not do much against hair loss.
 After pregnancy and childbirth, your body needs rest and time for regeneration.
 Efforts of childbirth, lack of sleep, stress, and malnutrition can increase hair loss.
 Please take the following advice:

 - Give your body peace.

 - Eat healthy and balanced.

 - Use gentle shampoos to protect the hair and scalp.